xapian/xapian/xapian-core/docs/matcherdesign.rst

-furthest down the tree, and those with most nearest the top (this is more efficient than an n-ary tree in terms of the number of comparisons which need to be performed, ignoring various optimisations which the matcher can perform - it may actually be the case that a MultiOrPostList could do a better job in practice though).
+furthest down the tree, and those with most nearest the top (this is more efficient than an n-ary tree in terms of the number of comparisons which need to be performed, ignoring various optimisations which the matcher can perform - it may actually be the case that a single N-way OrPostList could do a better job in practice though).

 OR is coded for maximum efficiency when the right branch has fewer postings in than the left branch.